farouqariff/Pandas-for-Everyone/README.md

 # Pandas for Everyone: Python Data Analysis

-This repository contains my own notes when studying this book.
+This repository contains my own notes when studying Pandas with this book.

 Review: -/5⭐